CS1530Spring2018/Squircle/README.md

 After running `set FLASK_APP=squircle.py` (or `export FLASK_APP=squircle.py` if on macos/linux), run `set FLASK_DEBUG=1` (or `export FLASK_DEBUG=1` if on macos/linux)

 For ease of testing mobile pages, you can modify the `is_mobile()` function to return true.
 Just don't commit that.

+You can use profiles in Chrome to sign into multiple squircle accounts at the same time for testing.
+[Profiles](https://www.pcworld.com/article/2089364/how-to-create-and-manage-multiple-user-profiles-in-chrome.html)

+Use incognito tabs to force cache reload evertime the page is reloaded.